 Embark the USHUAIA in the afternoon and meet your expedition and lecture staff.
 After you have settled into your cabins we sail along the famous Beagle Channel and the scenic Mackinlay Pass.

-Day 2 & 3: Crossing the Drake Passage
+Day 2 and 3: Crossing the Drake Passage

 Named after the renowned explorer, Sir Francis Drake, who sailed these waters in 1578, the Drake Passage also marks the Antarctic Convergence, a biological barrier where cold polar water sinks beneath the warmer northern waters.
 This creates a great upwelling of nutrients, which sustains the biodiversity of this region.
 The Drake Passage also marks the northern limit of many Antarctic seabirds.